 RegTools is a set of tools that integrate DNA-seq and RNA-seq data to help interpret mutations in a regulatory and splicing context.
 You can find the source code at our GitHub repository or just use our Docker image without need for installation.

-- Extract exon-exon junctions from a RNAseq BAM file.
+- Extract exon-exon junctions from a RNAseq BAM/CRAM file.

 - Annotate exon-exon junctions with information from a known transcriptome.

 - Annotate variants with splice-region(the definition of this region is configurable) annotations.

 Clone and install regtools by running:

 git clone https://github.com/griffithlab/regtools cd regtools/ mkdir build cd build/ cmake .. make

 If one wishes to test their installation, we include test data under